common name: European fire ant, red ant (suggested common names)

 Mechanical control.
 One of the best means to reduce the impact of Myrmica rubra is to prevent its further spread.
 The public should be aware of the risk involved in transporting materials from infested areas.
 Potted plants, soil, mulches, and similar materials should be inspected on site and again before transplanting or use.
 Ant activity can be hard to detect if the colony is small and underground, so careful observation is necessary.
 If ants are found, it is necessary to avoid using the materials until they can be identified by a reliable source (entomologist, local Cooperative Extension Service office, or a university entomology identification program) and/or destroyed.

 Cultural control.
 Another tactic is to make the environment less hospitable for this ant.
-These ants prefer high humidity, moist soil, reduced exposure to the sun (lightly shaded habitats).
+These ants prefer high humidity, moist soil, and reduced exposure to the sun (lightly shaded habitats).
 Reducing irrigation, mowing tall grasses and increasing sun exposure to the ground will decrease favorable nesting and foraging conditions for the ants.
 These ants build their nests under debris placed on the lawn, including rocks, boards, logs, and anything that maintains a moist environment underneath.
 Reducing nesting sites will reduce the populations and force the ants to nest elsewhere.
 This method will not eliminate Myrmica rubra, but may help to keep population densities low.

 Chemical control.
 If chemical control is necessary, the label of an insecticide labeled for ants should be followed precisely.
 Currently, the most effective materials to use are the food bait-based insecticides.
 Unfortunately, none of the insecticides screened by the Entomology program at the University of Maine have successfully eliminated these ant populations.
 Low concentrations (less than 1%) of boric acid mixed with a sugar attractant have been successful in the laboratory; however, results in the field have been inconsistent.
 Other control tactics are currently under evaluation.

-For more information about the management of European fire ants, or any other pestiferous ants in gardens, yards, landscapes, or parks; please contact the local Cooperative Extension Service Office.
+For more information about the management of European fire ants, or any other pestiferous ants in gardens, yards, landscapes, or parks, please contact the local Cooperative Extension Service Office.

 This Featured Creature publication is a cooperative effort between entomologists at the University of Maine and the University of Florida (UF).
 The senior author received his Ph.D. at UF in Fall 2006.
 The research he and his colleagues are doing on this species of ant is important as its potential range includes Florida.

-The authors thank Dr Frank Drummond from the University of Maine for his constructive comments to an earlier version of this manuscript, and to the University of Maine's Ant Team for their collaboration with the project.
+The authors thank Dr. Frank Drummond from the University of Maine for his constructive comments to an earlier version of this manuscript, and to the University of Maine's Ant Team for their collaboration with the project.

 - Bolton B, Alpert G, Ward PS, Naskrecki P. 2006.
 Bolton's Catalogue of Ants of the World: 1758 - 2005.
 Harvard University Press, Cambridge, MA.